unytics/airbyte_serverless/README.md

 #### 2. Create an Airbyte Source from a public docker image

+Run the following code (change `surveymonkey` with the source you want)

+> 💡 You can get a list of public airbyte source docker images [here](https://hub.docker.com/search?q=airbyte%2Fsource-)<br>
 > ⚠️ For this to work you need to have docker in your machine

-Run the following code (change `surveymonkey` with the source you want)

-> 💡 You can get a list of public airbyte source docker images [here](https://hub.docker.com/search?q=airbyte%2Fsource-)

 ```python